REGIONS AND THEMES

 A difficult process of transition that has continued since the collapse of the Soviet Union has left the South Caucasus deeply fragmented politically.
 With some of Eurasia’s major energy corridors and competing geopolitical interests, the region has major historical challenges and is also continually confronted with clashing geostrategic options, unstable economic development, and national and regional integration dilemmas.
 The three South Caucasus countries – Armenia, Azerbaijan and Georgia – have all chosen separate and at times opposing political paths, while trying to tackle severe domestic security and democratic development challenges.

-CMI has been active in the South Caucasus since 2006, bringing discussions about conflict settlement to a broader constituency and enabling otherwise marginalized civil society actors to participate in dialogue and to contribute suggestions relevant to the official talks.
+CMI has been active in the South Caucasus since 2006, facilitating and bringing discussions about conflict settlement to a broader constituency and enabling otherwise marginalized civil society actors to participate in dialogue and to contribute with suggestions relevant to the official talks.

 Dialogue efforts at civil society level – Youth Platform

-Since 2010, CMI has been working with actors from all sides of the conflict over Nagorno-Karabakh to establish channels of communication and increase confidence between groups of individuals isolated or deeply affected by ongoing hostilities or by the lack of progress in official negotiations.
+Since 2010, CMI has been working with actors from all sides of the Nagorno-Karabakh conflict to establish channels of communication and increase confidence between groups of individuals isolated or deeply affected by ongoing hostilities or by the lack of progress in official negotiations.

 CMI has focused its efforts on the generation that grew up in isolation from each other after the 1990s war.
 This is a generation with very little positive experience of co-existence.
 More than twenty years of living alongside violence and personal exposure to military action have polarized these young people and profoundly challenged any shared vision they could have of how a potential settlement could be developed.
 The attitudes of the youth in these areas range from indifference to the conflict and its consequences, to aggression and polarizing nationalist stereotyping.
 In these circumstances, the chances of broad societal endorsement or support for official compromise grow increasingly slim.

-More than five years of sustained engagement by CMI, with the support of the European Union (through the European Partnership for the peaceful settlement of the conflict over Nagorno-Karabakh, EPNK) have resulted in the creation of a cross-conflict platform of emerging professionals.
-This platform may be able to come to terms with and positively transform their political and societal environment.
-The platform’s members are currently mid-level peacebuilding actors working within their respective institutions (including NGOs, mass media, and executive and representative bodies).
+Almost ten years of sustained engagement by CMI, with the support of the European Union (through the European Partnership for the peaceful settlement of the conflict over Nagorno-Karabakh, EPNK) have resulted in the creation of a cross-conflict platform of young professionals from all sides of the conflict divides.
+The platform’s members are currently mid-level peacebuilding actors working within their respective institutions (including NGOs, mass media, and executive and representative bodies), and strive to be able to come to terms with and positively transform their political and societal environment.

 Supporting official actors

-Since 2015, CMI has also focused on supporting key actors from official institutions engaged in conflict resolution in Armenia and Georgia.
+Since 2015, CMI has also focused on supporting key actors from official institutions engaged in conflict resolution in Armenia, Azerbaijan and Georgia.
 This support is designed to enhance peace mediation competences and to enrich the debate on these issues within each of the respective institutional systems.

 Peace mediation is a very cost-effective means of conflict prevention and peacebuilding, and its value to local and regional peacemaking is widely recognized.
 Of vital importance to sustainable peace agreements is the ability of state actors and institutions to analyse complex conflict scenarios and explore inclusive pathways for settlements.
 For the official peace processes in the region to progress, the South Caucasus countries need a broad base of competent and experienced official actors who fully understand the complexities of mediation and peace processes.
 These actors must be able to provide analyses and recommendations within their institutions, and to the negotiators in the official talks.